-- Then Eli would bless Elkanah and his wife and say, "May the LORD give you children from this woman in place of the one she dedicated to the LORD."
-And they went to their own home. - 21 The LORD visited Hannah; and she conceived and gave birth to three sons and two daughters.
-And the boy Samuel grew before the LORD. - Now Eli was very old; and he heard all that his sons were doing to all Israel, and how they lay with the women who served at the doorway of the tent of meeting. - He said to them, "Why do you do such things, the evil things that I hear from all these people? - 24 "No, my sons; for the report is not good which I hear the LORD's people circulating. - 25 "If one man sins against another, God will mediate for him; but if a man sins against the LORD, who can intercede for him?"
-But they would not listen to the voice of their father, for the LORD desired to put them to death. - Now the boy Samuel was growing in stature and in favor both with the LORD and with men. - Then a man of God came to Eli and said to him, "Thus says the LORD, 'Did I not indeed reveal Myself to the house of your father when they were in Egypt in bondage to Pharaoh's house? - 28 'Did I not choose them from all the tribes of Israel to be My priests, to go up to My altar, to burn incense, to carry an ephod before Me; and did I not give to the house of your father all the fire offerings of the sons of Israel? - 29 'Why do you kick at My sacrifice and at My offering which I have commanded in My dwelling, and honor your sons above Me, by making yourselves fat with the choicest of every offering of My people Israel?' - 30 "Therefore the LORD God of Israel declares, 'I did indeed say that your house and the house of your father should walk before Me forever'; but now the LORD declares, 'Far be it from Me-for those who honor Me I will honor, and those who despise Me will be lightly esteemed.
+- Then Eli would bless Elkanah and his wife, and say, "May the LORD give you children by this woman for the petition she asked of the LORD."
+So then they would return to their home. - Indeed the LORD visited Hannah, and she conceived and bore three sons and two daughters.
+And the boy Samuel grew in the presence of the LORD. - Now Eli was very old, and he kept hearing all that his sons were doing to all Israel, and how they lay with the women who were serving at the entrance to the tent of meeting. - And he said to them, "Why do you do such things?
+For I hear of your evil dealings from all these people. - 24 "No, my sons; it is no good report that I hear the people of the LORD spreading abroad. - 25 "If someone sins against a man, God will mediate for him, but if someone sins against the LORD, who can intercede for him?"
+But they would not listen to the voice of their father, for it was the will of the LORD to put them to death. - Now the boy Samuel continued to grow both in stature and in favor with the LORD and also with man. - And there came a man of God to Eli and said to him, "Thus says the LORD, 'Did I indeed reveal myself to the house of your father when they were in Egypt subject to the house of Pharaoh? - 28 'Did I choose him out of all the tribes of Israel to be my priest, to go up to my altar, to burn incense, to wear an ephod before me?
+I gave to the house of your father all my offerings by fire from the people of Israel. - 29 'Why then do you scorn my sacrifices and my offerings that I commanded for my dwelling, and honor your sons above me by fattening yourselves on the choicest parts of every offering of my people Israel?' - "Therefore the LORD, the God of Israel, declares: 'I promised that your house and the house of your father should go in and out before me forever,' but now the LORD declares: 'Far be it from me, for those who honor me I will honor, and those who despise me shall be lightly esteemed.